tresoldi/gled/README.md

 ## Author and citation

-The dataset is developed by Tiago Tresoldi (tiago.tresoldi@lingfil.uu.se).
+The database is developed by Tiago Tresoldi (tiago.tresoldi@lingfil.uu.se).
 During its development, the author received funding from [Cultural Evolution of Texts](https://github.com/evotext/) project ([Riksbankens Jubileumsfond](https://www.rj.se/), grant agreement ID:
 [MXM19-1087:1](https://www.rj.se/en/anslag/2019/cultural-evolution-of-texts/)).

-If you use this dataset, please cite it as:
+If you use this database, please cite it as:

 > Tresoldi T. 2022.
-A Global Lexical Dataset (GLED) with cognate annotation and phonological alignments.
+A Global Lexical Database (GLED) with cognate annotation and phonological alignments.
 > [Data set].
 Zenodo. doi: 10.5281/zenodo.5911132

 In BibTeX: